Non-equilibrium Quantum Dynamics and Transport

 Anomalous transport in one-dimensional quantum magnets

 The XXZ model is a canonical model of quantum magnetism.
 In one dimension, this model is integrable and has ballistically moving quasiparticles.
 Thus, energy spreads ballistically, but, surprisingly, spin transport can be diffusive or superdiffusive.
 In collaboration with Sarang Gopalakrishnan, my group has worked on the theory of this anomalous transport using a kinetic picture based on generalized hydrodynamics and fluctuations.
 We computed the diffusion constant of the XXZ chain in the gapped regime at infinite temperature, and provided the first theoretical explanation for the anomalous dynamical exponent z=3/2 at the isotropic point — reminiscent of the KPZ (Kardar–Parisi–Zhang) universality class.
 As we showed recently, superdiffusive transport can be explained by the emergence of “soft” classical solitons.
 We also studied spin transport in the presence of a small magnetic field, and uncovered a dynamical phase transition in this model, with a “phase” characterized by anomalous local spin relaxation.
 In easy-plane XXZ spin chains, we found that the spin conductivity diverges at low frequencies, but for special “commensurate” parameters it has a finite limit.
 These results explain longstanding puzzles regarding the discontinuous parameter dependence of the dc response.
-Superdiffusive transport is “superuniversal” in integrable systems with non-Abelian symmetries, and also occurs in the Hubbard model, suggesting KPZ scaling may be accessed in near-term experiments with optical lattice Hubbard emulators.
+Superdiffusive transport is “superuniversal” in integrable systems with non-Abelian symmetries, and also occurs in the Hubbard model.
+This KPZ scaling was recently observed in neutron scattering experiments and in optical lattice Hubbard emulators.

 - Kinetic Theory of Spin Diffusion and Superdiffusion in XXZ Spin Chains, S. Gopalakrishnan and R. Vasseur, Phys.
 Rev. Lett.
 122, 127202 (2019).